Assisted suicide: Iceland

+Assisted suicide is illegal.
+However, members of the Icelandic reform party have backed its first euthanasia bill.

 Ireland

 Assisted suicide is illegal.
 "Both euthanasia and assisted suicide are illegal under Irish law.
 Depending on the circumstances, euthanasia is regarded as either manslaughter or murder and is punishable by up to life imprisonment."

 Italy

 In Italy, assisted suicide has been conditionally allowed since 2019 under specific circumstances following the Italian Constitutional Court ruling 242/2019.

 While active euthanasia remains illegal, assisted suicide is permitted if the following conditions are met: